asthana7/ASL-Karaoke/README.md

-🕹️ How to Use
+How to Use
 1. Install dependencies
 pip install mediapipe==0.10.21 sounddevice simpleaudio opencv-python numpy

 2. Capture Templates Before Playing

-Run:

-python capture_templates.py
+Run: python capture_templates.py

 Choose the song → perform each sign → templates will be saved automatically.

-3. Run the Main App
-python main.py
+ 3. run ymca_tutor.py

 🎤 Supported Songs
 1. YMCA

 Signs: Y, M, C, A

-Static letters

-Great for beginners
+(Static letters, Great for beginners)

 2. Love You Like a Love Song (LYLLS)